lochungtin/FullFrame/README.md

 ## Reflections and Thoughts
 ### ReactJS

+- Pros:
+    - Nice abstraction
+    - Easy to transfer knowledge from plain html
+- Cons:
+    - Hooks might be counterintuitive at first
+    - Routing is done by an external package
     - A lot of unused "test" files initialised
         - `./src` directory is a mess
-- Routing is done by an external package